rackerlabs/support-how-to/content/cloud-servers/next-generation-cloud-servers-sample-code.md

 This information is intended for software developers who want to develop applications by using the next generation Rackspace Cloud Servers powered by OpenStack application programming interface (API).
-The information is for informational purposes only and is provided &ldquo;as is.&rdquo;
+The information is for informational purposes only and is provided "as is."

 Rackspace makes no representations or warranties of any kind, express or implied, as to the accuracy or completeness of the contents of this